alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 Now go into your newly created hosted zone to view the record sets.
 You'll find that Route53 created 2 DNS records for you, NS and SOA.
 The NS record specified the name servers for your domain.
-Make a note of the values in the NS record, as we're going to use those later on to point our domain to Route53's nameservers.
+Make a note of the values in the NS record, as we're going to use those later on to point our domain registrar to Route53's nameservers.
 The SOA record is used to specify authoritative information about your hosted zone.
 We're going to need to create two new records (A and CNAME records) but before we do that we must set up CloudFront to serve our website through it's content delivery network.
+We'll come back to Route53 later.

 ### Obtain a SSL certificate